 In June 2017 I visited the WW1 Battlefields around Ypres and the Somme to pay my respects to the fallen and to capture some pognient imagery of a bespoke Action Man 'Tommy' doing likewise.
 My images were made into a small book which can be seen here: Action Man in the Ypres Salient

-So, with the re-launch of Action Man in November 2016 being all but sold out, the new AMCon convention in Coalville every year, a famous TV advert featuring dancing vintage Action Men, more inspiring missions to attempt, I'd say the future seems as bright as its been in a long time for our eternal hero.
-We currently look forward to the launch of new products hitting the shops in 2018.
+The re-launch of Action Man in November 2016 all but sold out, a new AMCon convention in Coalville every year started, a famous TV advert featured dancing vintage Action Men, and the future once again looked as bright as its been in a long time for our eternal hero.

 Rob Wisdom's childhood memories of Action Man